Coderwelsch/smart-home-screen/README.md

 To run the built app on a Raspberry Pi or any other device you can setup a systemd service.
 You can use the example service files from the `systemd-service` directory.

+Please note that the `.sh` scripts under `./systemd-service` directory have absolute urls pointing to `/home/pi/smart-home-screen`, so you need to adjust them according to your setup and directory.

 1. Copy the `kiosk.service` file to `/etc/systemd/system/`
 2. Make sure to setup the systemd paths correctly in the `kiosk.service` file
 3. Run `sudo systemctl enable kiosk.service` to enable the service